QuangNhatTewak/s-management/README.md

-Based on PHP, JavaScript and Ajax
+Based on PHP, JavaScript and Ajax for clients communication